Khimki: Post war

-Khimki was home to several Soviet aerospace defense development centers that became the principal employers for the majority of the city population.
+Khimki was home to several Soviet aerospace defense development centres that became the principal employers for the majority of the city population.
 This included R&D enterprises, which designed surface-to-air missiles for S-75, S-125, S-200, S-300 Soviet air defense systems, engines for intercontinental ballistic missiles and satellite launch vehicles, and other types of equipment.
 For this reason, Khimki was off limits for all foreigners visiting the country, despite its location on a highway between Moscow and its major international airport.

 In 2010 the city saw protests over the construction of the new Moscow–Saint Petersburg motorway through the Khimki Forest.

 The city of Khimki is adjacent to the city of Moscow, immediately beyond the Moscow Ring Road (MKAD).